-In June 2019, the Company issued \$230.0 million aggregate principal amount of 0.25% convertible senior notes due in 2024 (the "2024 Notes" together with the 2027 Notes "Convertible Notes"), which includes the underwriters' exercise in full of their option to purchase an additional \$30.0 million principal amount of the 2024 Notes, in a public offering.
+In June 2019, the Company issued \$230.0 million aggregate principal amount of 0.25% convertible senior notes maturing on June 1, 2024 (the "2024 Notes" together with the 2027 Notes "Convertible Notes"), which includes the underwriters' exercise in full of their option to purchase an additional \$30.0 million principal amount of the 2024 Notes, in a public offering.
 The net proceeds from the issuance of the 2024 Notes were \$221.9 million after deducting the underwriting discounts and commissions and issuance costs.
-The 2024 Notes, which is equivalent to an initial conversion price of approximately \$46.50 per share of its Class A common stock.
+The 2024 Notes have an initial conversion rate of 21.5049 shares of the Company's Class A common stock per \$1,000 principal amount of 2024 Notes, which is equivalent to an initial conversion price of approximately \$46.50 per share of its Class A common stock.
 The interest rate is fixed at 0.25% per year, payable semi-annually in arrears on June 1 and December 1 of each year, which commenced on December 1, 2019.
 The 2024 Notes mature on June 1, 2024, unless, earlier repurchased or redeemed by the Company or converted pursuant to their terms.